About Johns Island

 The Johns Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Charleston County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Johns Island, South Carolina residents are available through the local police department and authorized providers in Charleston County.
+Fingerprinting services for Johns Island, South Carolina residents are available through local police (where present) and authorized providers in Charleston County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Johns Island Police Department or Charleston County Sheriff's Office for scheduling and fees.

 To register to vote in Johns Island, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Charleston County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
 For local municipal elections in Johns Island, contact the Charleston County Clerk's office for schedules and ballot information.

 Property records for Johns Island, South Carolina are maintained by the Charleston County Assessor's Office and the Charleston County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Charleston County, including parcels in Johns Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Charleston County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Charleston County offices at the county courthouse.
 The Charleston County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Johns Island, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Charleston County Clerk's office issues marriage licenses and maintains marriage records for Charleston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.